dylanoman/testrepo/README.md

 # Test repository

-This is a test repository for learning git commands as well as experiment with the workflow
+This is a test repository for learning git commands as well as experiment with the workflow.